Canoe Meadows Wildlife Sanctuary

 Canoe Meadows Wildlife Sanctuary is a 253 acre wildlife sanctuary located in Pittsfield, Massachusetts.
 The sanctuary, managed by the Massachusetts Audubon Society, is flanked by the Housatonic River on its southwestern border and contains hiking trails suitable for birdwatching, observing other wildlife, and scenic viewing.
 The sanctuary also contains a 4.5 acre community garden, from which local residents may rent garden plots measuring 300 ft2.

 History

+The sanctuary was founded in 1975, when Mrs. Cooley Graves Crane donated her Pittsfield estate to the Massachusetts Audubon Society.
+Early historical documents indicate that the Mohican tribe often landed their canoes along the Housatonic River in this area.